Telecommunications network: Data networks

 Data networks are used extensively throughout the world for communication between individuals and organizations.
 Data networks can be connected to allow users seamless access to resources that are hosted outside of the particular provider they are connected to.
 The Internet is the best example of the internetworking of many data networks from different organizations.

 Terminals attached to IP networks like the Internet are addressed using IP addresses.
-Protocols of the Internet protocol suite (TCP/IP) provide the control and routing of messages across the and IP data network.
+Protocols of the Internet protocol suite (TCP/IP) provide the control and routing of messages across the IP data network.
 There are many different network structures that IP can be used across to efficiently route messages, for example: